monsoonmaelstrom/book2/book2.md

 “I’m going to send him out here,” Alex tells me as he rises to his feet, giving me the chance to object, but I don’t.

 A minute later Liam comes and sits down next to me.
 I don’t say anything.
-I just lean my head back against the wall again and close my eyes.
+I merely lean my head back against the wall again and close my eyes.

 “What happened earlier?”